More about: Day Trips to Machu Picchu from Cusco

 And, if you plan to spend 5 days in Cusco or more, you can enhance the experience with a two-day, one-night or four-day, three-night excursion.
 This way, you will not only discover Machu Picchu, but also the Inca Trail.

-What you can't miss in Machu Picchu
+What you can't miss on a Machu Picchu tour

 Machu Picchu is a true archaeological jewel, where you will be able to connect with nature and the past of a civilization.
 Therefore, you should enjoy the magic of this place, full of history, majestic landscapes and amazing samples of the Incas' ingenuity.